 Point count: 6

 1. Observe at least 6 solar system objects.
 Draw a sketch using the jpg or pdf observing form, being sure to note the location, telescope used, etc. Use a different page for each session.
-One of your objects can be the Sun (use safe techniques!)
+One of your objects can be the Sun (use safe techniques!) or a sky view of a planetary conjunction (sketch or photo).

-You may also do them on any Saturday evening at George Observatory, at any Rice Observatory Open Houses, or during class sessions.
-Limiting magnitude: The "limiting magnitude" is the magnitude of the dimmest star you can see with your naked eye.
+You may do them on any Saturday evening at George Observatory, at any Rice Observatory Open Houses, or during class sessions.
+We will have "Observe the Moon Night" on October 3.
+If you are out of town, find a local astronomy club!
+Or, you can sign up to observe using SLOOH.

-Find out how far away Jupiter or Mars was the day you observed.
+To use Jupiter: Find out how far away Jupiter or Mars was the day you observed (you can use Stellarium, for example).
 Use its physical size to get its angular diameter; from that you should be able to calculate the field of view.
-NOTE: once you calculate the field of view using one eyepiece/telescope combination, it stays the same for other objects using that eyepiece and telescope.

 Magnification: Equals the focal length of the objective divided by the focal length of the eyepiece.
 The Focal Length of the observatory 16 inch telescope is 4 m; of the 11-inch Celestron is 2m; of the 8 inch, 1 m.